-As the new center of Park City’s creative economy, the District will be a place for artisans, creatives, makers, students, and residents of all ages, to gather, create, collaborate, learn and discover.
+As a new center for Park City’s creative economy, the District will be a place for local working artists, creatives, makers, students, and residents of all ages, to gather, create, collaborate, learn and discover.
 A partnership between Park City, Kimball Arts Center and the Sundance Institute will create a new center for an already thriving, creative community and will grow a more vibrant year-round economy.

 How did the project come to be?

 In 2017, Mayor Jack Thomas and the City Council approved the purchase of a 5.24-acre parcel located at the corner of Bonanza Drive and Kearns Boulevard.
 The City purchased the land to avoid a large “visitor-oriented” development and to ensure that the neighborhood maintained its focus on services for locals.
 This decision inspired a plan to create a world-class arts and culture experience for local artists, students, makers, and creatives.
 In late 2017, the City and its partners engaged consultants, Rob Woulfe and Duncan Webb, to conduct a detailed needs assessment to understand better how other arts and culture districts developed and performed and to develop preliminary concepts for governance, operations, communications, and activation.

 What is the proposed funding for the project?

 The preliminary funding plan includes local transit funding as a source for the transit portion, housing authority bonds as the source for affordable housing, and bonds serviced by the city’s 1% transient room tax to fund the city’s arts and culture portions of the project.
 Kimball Art Center and Sundance Institute will purchase their respective parcels from the city and will independently fund development and construction of their buildings.
 Proceeds from the sale of land will provide an additional funding source for the city’s portions of the project.
 Click the image below to see the proposed funding sources.

 How has the public been involved in the project?